nanoXIM TCP is a calcium deficient hydroxyapatite powder consisting of nanostructured micron-sized aggregates.

 |Nanostructured micron sized powder|

 nanoXIM•TCP200 powder is a synthetic calcium phosphate form commonly designated by calcium-deficient hydroxyapatite.
-Once sintered at 1000ºC (according to ISO 13779 procedures), a minimum of 90% β-TCP phase purity is ensured.
+Once sintered at 1000ºC (following ISO 13779 procedures), a minimum of 95% β-TCP phase purity is ensured in accordance with ASTM F1088-04ɛ1.

 nanoXIM TCP Powders